Digital nomad: Impact of COVID-19

 In 2020, a research study found that 10.9 million American workers described themselves as digital nomads, an increase of 49% from 2019.
 The primary reason for this rapid increase was office closure and the shift toward remote work due to the COVID-19 pandemic.
 Multiple countries were prompted to offer new visa programs and to change their policies towards foreign workers as a result of the pandemic.

 The pandemic had a larger impact, in terms of mobility, on traditional job holders than on independent workers.
 While the number of independent workers living as digital nomads increased slightly in 2020, the number of traditional workers who changed their lifestyle to live as digital nomads nearly doubled, from 3.2 million people in 2019 to 6.3 million in 2020.
 This is because many traditional jobs stopped requiring their employees to physically report to an office or set location everyday, so many people were subsequently able to travel freely while still working.

 The majority of this increase consisted of Millennial and Generation Z workers, possibly due in part to their minimized concern about COVID-19.
 At the same time, another effect of the pandemic was the limited ability to travel, particularly across national borders.
 For this reason, more and more digital nomads have chosen to remain domestic, especially in the United States.
 Living as a digital nomad often entails travelling from high-cost areas (e.g. major cities) to cheaper regions (foreign or domestic).

 Legality

-Many digital nomads prefer to travel on a tourist visa, which is more easily accessible than a working visa is, but which may not allow a visitor to work during their stay.
+Many digital nomads prefer to travel on a tourist visa, which is more easily accessible than a working visa is, but which may not allow a visitor to work during their stay, even if for example, the output of such (content creation) were posted online after they departed the territory.
 Different countries have different permissions regarding remote work for a company based in another country, putting some digital nomads in a legal grey area.
 Some countries have introduced clear digital nomad visas to cover this grey area, allowing individuals to stay in the country legally while freelancing for international organizations.
 For example, Estonia offers such visas and allows people to work remotely.

 Digital nomad visas

-Several visa programs around the world are targeted at digital nomads:
+As of 2026, over 40 countries offer a dedicated digital nomad or remote-work visa, with minimum income requirements ranging from under US$1,000 per month at the low end to over US$7,000 per month for the most restrictive programs.